Mesabloo/hm-defense/core/assets/README.md

 For images, it is a little bit more complicated.
 JPEG files can be copied and pasted as such, just like sounds.
-However, PNG files are compressed using Apple's toolchain, which makes them incompatible with some image viewer (in fact, many of them).
+However, PNG files are compressed using Apple's toolchain, which makes them incompatible with some image viewers (in fact, many of them).
-This is because the compressing tool insert some non-standard weird chunks in the PNG files (see [this Cocos2D issue](https://github.com/cocos2d/cocos2d-x/issues/15199)), which cannot be parsed by `libpng`.
+This is because the compressing tool inserts some non-standard weird chunks in the PNG files (see [this Cocos2D issue](https://github.com/cocos2d/cocos2d-x/issues/15199)), which cannot be parsed by `libpng`.

 The solution here is to use the tool named [pngdefry](http://www.jongware.com/pngdefry.html), whose goal is to reverse those modifications